rki-mf1/CoverageAnomalyScanner/README.md

 ## Installation

 ### Dependencies
 `cas` was implemented with a 64-bit Linux environment in mind.
 Using other operating systems might break its functionality and is not maintained.
 The `cas` repository comes with git submodules by default, i.e. there is no need to install dependencies manually.
 However, in order to build [htslib](https://github.com/samtools/htslib) make sure you have _libbz2_ and _liblzma_ available on your system.
+To build the `cas` binary from source you need a C++ compiler that supports the C++17 standard (tested with gcc v9.4.0, but should require only gcc >=v8.3.0).

 ### Build
 ```